xaverric/sls-tools/app/command/check/readme.md

 ### --emailNotification
 Flag defining whether the output from checks should be sent via email.

+###  --recipients
+Recipient list which overrides the recipient list defined in the configuration.

 ## Configuration
 This configuration snippet below describes only the changes to the base configuration documented [here](../../../readme.md).
 ```js